guevarch/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 - A key metric that would be of interest to the consumer is the relationship of maintenance cost and the MSRP cost of the vehicle.
-The metrics we can test is the original MSRP and the average cost of maintenance from year 1 to 5.
+The metrics we can test is the original MSRP and the average cost of maintenance from year 0 to 5.
 The null hypothesis is there is no relationship between cost of vehicle and cost of maintenance.
 The alternative hypothesis is there is a strong relationship between vehicle cost and the cost of maintenance.
 First we can test for the normality using shapiro test.
 Then we can use either the One Sample t-test or the Welch Two Sample t-test to determine the p-value.
 Then we compare p-value to the significance level - A large p (> 0.05) means the alternate hypothesis is weak, so you do not reject the null, and A small p (≤ 0.05), reject the null hypothesis.
 This is strong evidence that the null hypothesis is invalid.
 Another guideline to consider is this:
 						-	If p > .10 → “not significant”
 						-	If p ≤ .10 → “marginally significant”
 						-	If p ≤ .05 → “significant”
 						-	If p ≤ .01 → “highly significant.”
 The data needed for the test are cost of car from year 0 to year 5, including decpreciating, inflation adjusted prices, regular scheduled maintenance costs from year 0 to 5 - excluding any recalls.
+We can also use a correlation matrix to determine the r value for cost of vehicle and maintenance cost.